amitman7/NLP/README.md

 ### 2. What is the difference between new and old songs?

 ### To answer these questions, we divided the features into three categories, as suggested in the paper:
+*"Stylometry-based Approach for Detecting Writing Style Changes in Literary Texts"*

     Phraseology analysis
     Punctuation analysis